JavaScriptKC/workshop/labs/Shell.md

 # A Node Shell

+### Overview

 In this lab we'll put together a simple shell.
 We'll interact with the filesystem and learn some useful facets of the JavaScript programming language.

+### Time

+1 hour

+### Objectives

+* Filesystem
+* The global process variable

+## Lab
 Commands will be provided to our shell through the process' standard in.
-By default, node does not enable standard in.
+By default, Node does not enable standard input.
 So the first thing we'll do is enable standard in and echo the commands.

 Create a new file called shell.js and add the following: